holgerl/hilvl/README.md

 The scopes are nested, which means that if a variable is used, its value will be searched for upwards in all parent scopes.

-After adding a new scope, the `:=` action acts exactly like the `=` action, and evalates the argument array.
+After adding a new scope, the `:=` action acts exactly like the `=` action, and evalates the argument list.
 This means that any statements in the argument gets executed.
 And in the example above, this meant that the variables where changed.

 But it is possible to set a value to a variable *without* evaluating the arguments.
 This is useful when we want to execute a block of code at a later time, or many times over.
 This is also the key mechanism for structuring code as services and actions.